keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 You can shrink your Windows partition using the inbuilt Disk Management tool; [instructions here](http://www.howtogeek.com/howto/windows-vista/resize-a-partition-for-free-in-windows-vista/).

 ### Linux Live USB + gparted

+Or, from a live Linux USB (the one in the Ubuntu install ISO will do fine), run 'gparted' and shrink the partition from there.
+Either way, once your Windows 10 install is resized down to about half the disk, you can allow the Ubuntu installer to use the free space as it sees fit.

 ## 3.3 Configure Windows 10 for remote desktop access